joegeorge022/Python-30-Day-Project/Day-14/readme.md

-# Day 14: Mastering Dictionaries in Python
+# Day 14: Introduction to Dictionaries

 ## **Task**: Explore and manipulate dictionaries to work with key-value pairs.